 Unlike Lead Ads and Custom Audiences, GDPR does not affect Lookalike Audiences.

-What are the risks of non-compliance with GDPR and Facebook Ads?
+What are the risks of non-compliance between Facebook Lead Ads and GDPR?

 It’s important to stress again that complying with the GDPR best practices is not a limit for advertisers but rather an opportunity to step up their data-led business models while meeting the new law requirements.

-To make a recap about the main Facebook advertising features, both the Facebook Pixel and Facebook Custom Audiences require businesses to ask for the user’s consent to collect their personal information and explain clearly how they will be used.
-Facebook Lookalike Audiences, on the other hand, do not need the same requirements, so they can be adopted as usual.
+To recap the main Facebook advertising features, both the Facebook Pixel and Facebook Custom Audiences require businesses to ask for the user’s consent to collect their personal information and explain clearly how they will be used.